SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

 1. F45.
 The secure browser may provide a means to resume playback of a paused audio recording.

 ### E. Standards Compliance Requirements
 1. F32.
-The secure browser must be HTML5 compliant.
+The secure browser shall be HTML5 compliant.
 1. F33.
-The secure browser must be Acid3 compliant.
+The secure browser shall be Acid3 compliant.
 1. F34.
-The secure browser must be CSS3 compliant.
+The secure browser shall be CSS3 compliant.

 ### F. Miscellaneous Requirements
 1. F35.
 The secure browser shall check for an appropriate Global Object for API use.